 Limited treasure hunts are free to participate in - but you compete against all other players who are also hunting.
 Once a treasure it found, it goes into a cool down mode where that treasure hunt is unavailable.
 The player that won the treasure hunt also goes into a cool down mode, where he is unable to participate for that cooldown period (3 hours) in any competitive treasure hunts.
 A 5 minute countdown is provided prior to beginning the next hunt.
 The concept and strategy is the same as the standard hunt, but you will have to be faster as there could be dozens of people looking for the same treasure.
 If a certain thresh hold of players is reached who are hunting, then riot mode is enabled where the prize is doubled!
 Since you are competing against other players, to win a hunt you likely have to find the treasure within 40 seconds.
-Having a vast treasure hunting network is not necessarily advantageous in this situation.
+Having a vast treasure

 Exclusive treasures are the same as Limited ones.
 They spawn less frequently and therefore the rewards you can find are higher.
 Below you can see the hint is a yellow arrow.
 This is indicative that it is an Exclusive treasure.
 Limited treasures are purple and Standard is blue.
 These color codes take after the collection colors.